alttch/eva3/xc/drivers/phi/phi_devel.rst

 All I2C/SMBus exceptions, timeouts and retries should be handled by the code of your PHI.

-Working with ModBus
+Working with Modbus
 ===================

-Working with ModBus is pretty easy.
-PHIs don't need to care about the ModBus connection and data exchange at all, everything is managed by **eva.uc.modbus** module.
+Working with Modbus is pretty easy.
+PHIs don't need to care about the Modbus connection and data exchange at all, everything is managed by **eva.uc.modbus** module.